September 21-26, 2015 - The Hajj pilgrimage takes place (dates may vary slightly for different countries depending on the sighting of the moon).

 September 11, 2015 - Days before the start of the Hajj, a construction crane crashes through the roof of the Grand Mosque in Mecca, killing 107 people.
 At least 238 others suffered injuries when a powerful storm toppled the crane, according to the nation's civil defense authorities.
 The Grand Mosque is the largest in the world and surrounds the Kaaba.

-September 24, 2015 - A stampede kills more than 700 people and injures 800 others, during the ritual known as "stoning the devil" in the tent city of Mina.
+September 24, 2015 - During the annual Hajj pilgrimage, a stampede kills more than 700 people and injures nearly 900 others, according to state media.
+The incident occurs during the ritual known as "stoning the devil" in the tent city of Mina.